 It’s not like the studies above are what led me to this conclusion; they’re just corroborating evidence for something I’ve seen and known for years: sex tends to be better when men are getting gratifying shared experience and women are getting their bodies well-handled.

-Looking at sex through this lens — that typically men have bodily pleasure and crave empathetic pleasure, and women have empathetic pleasure and want bodily pleasure — has become a central keystone in my understanding of how sex works, what might be going on when it isn’t working, and what to do about it.
+Looking at sex through this lens — that typically men have bodily pleasure and seek empathetic pleasure, and women have empathetic pleasure and want bodily pleasure — has become a central keystone in my understanding of how sex works, what might be going on when it isn’t working, and what to do about it.

 It’s why when I have a couple focus 100% of their attention on getting to know intimately how her body responds, what she likes, what feels good, and then doing those things… when I have them both start to notice and dismantle all the places where she’s exaggerating or putting on a show for his sake, and instead focus on having her feel that much for real… then suddenly he’s getting something he may not even have known he was hungry for.
 And she’s getting something she may have given up hope of ever having.